Abnormal renal rotation

 Anomalies in this process can result in 1,2:

-Sagittal rotation, i.e. kidney rotation around its hilum in the sagittal plane, is another type of rotation, which as yet does not have an embryological explanation.
-It is asymptomatic and is virtually always discovered incidentally on imaging 5.
+sagittal rotation: rotation around its hilum in the sagittal plane, which as yet (c.2015) does not have an embryological explanation; asymptomatic and is virtually always discovered incidentally on imaging 5

 The exact cause of malrotation of the kidneys is unclear, though it has been hypothesized that malrotation may occur if the ureteric bud inserts into an abnormal region of metanephric mesenchyme.
 Its association with renal ectopia suggests that the process of ascent and rotation are related.